taisuke-j/email-coding-tips/README.md

 ###Important points
 - Email clients such as Gmail will strip your `<style>` tag in `<head>`
 - No standard tags like `<div>`, `<p>`, `<h1>` and `<h2>`
-- `colspan` or `rowspan` tags cannot be used.
-Use nested tables instead.
+- `colspan` or `rowspan` attributes cannot be used.
+Use nested tables instead
 - Margin not supported
 - No shorthand (i.e. `style="font: 8px/14px Arial, sans-serif;"`)
 - Specify every single value for padding (i.e. `padding-top: 10px; padding-right: 10px; padding-bottom: 8px; padding-left: 5px;`)
 - Specify all your widths.
-Main container with width in pixels and percentages inside the container works (good for responsive design).
+Main container with width in pixels and percentages inside the container works (good for responsive design)
 - Full six characters of a hex code
 - Multiple classes not allowed
 - `style="height: auto"` won't work for images on Outlook.
 Set the height in pixels.
-Then use `height: auto!important` for responsive design using a class.
+Then use `height: auto!important` for responsive design using a class
 - Background images can be used on email body by assigning them to both the `<body>` tag and a wrapper table.
-On table cells level, VML hack approach needs to be applied http://blog.mailermailer.com/email-design/bulletproof-email-background-images-fact-or-fiction.
+On table cells level, VML hack approach needs to be applied http://blog.mailermailer.com/email-design/bulletproof-email-background-images-fact-or-fiction
 - VML hack supports `background-repeat` property